filakhtov/gentoo-use-docs/net-misc/openssh.md

 It is recommended to keep this flag enabled.

-### scp
-By default, OpenSSH comes with the `scp` tool that allows to securely copy files between hosts on the network providing the same authentication and security as SSH, so when this flag is enabled nothing will be done and this tool will be installed into the system.
-When disabled, the `scp` tool and its manual page will be removed from the build image before installation.

-This flag can be safely disabled if the `scp` tool is not needed.

 ### sctp
 Apply SCTP (Stream Control Transmission Protocol) patches to a source code before compiling it.
 Pass the `--with-sctp` option to the configure script.
 Provide support for an SCTP protocol for the client and the server.